teamdigitale/anpr-dashboard-server/README.md

 # ANPR Dashboard Server

-The ANPR dashboard server is a go-based application that provides data related to the migration status of Italian municipalities to the National Registry.
+The ANPR dashboard server is a [go-based application](https://golang.org/) that provides data related to the migration status of Italian municipalities to the National Registry.

-The service exposes data both via API interface and through a UI, that can be used to both download existing datasets and to upload new data in CSV format.
+The service exposes data, both via a REST API interface and through a GUI, that can be used to both download existing datasets and to upload new data in CSV format.

+Some significant charts that consume these APIs and show the results can be seen on the [ANPR dashboard / stato migrazione website](https://stato-migrazione.anpr.it/).

 ## Main components